 Take the steps below to set up a new Java project.

 In the IDE, choose File > New Project or click the "New Project" button in the toolbar.

-In the New Project wizard, expand the Java category and select Java Application as shown in the figure below.
+In the New Project wizard, select Java Application, as shown in the figure below.
 Then click Next.